EOS-Mainnet/governance/eosio.system/eosio.system-rexexec-rc.md

 ---
+spec_version: 0.1.1
 title: Execute REX Maintenance
-summary: Execute up to {{ max }} REX maintenance actions that may be pending.
+summary: Execute up to {{ max }} REX maintenance actions that may be pending
 icon: NEED TO ADD
 ---